Get home bag backpack

 Extra Food and Water

 Bring some extra food and water with you.
-You need to have some bread, biscuits, energy drink, or sweets.
+You must have some bread, biscuits, energy drinks, or sweets.
 You can pack MREs or Meals ready to eat in your backpack.
-MREs don't require cooking, and you need to add water to them.
+MREs don't require cooking; you need to add water.
 Try these MREs from the Genuine US Military Surplus.
-For more information about MREs, check out this article now: MRE (Meals Ready to Eat): Knowing its Composition, Nutritional Value, and Benefits to us.
+For more information about MREs, check out this article: MRE (Meals Ready to Eat): Knowing its Composition, Nutritional Value, and Benefits to Us.

 Garbage Bags

-It would be best if you also had garbage bags for level 2 supplies.
-Garbage bags are multi-purpose, and they can keep your things dry even if it's raining.
+It would be best to have garbage bags for level 2 supplies.
+Garbage bags are multi-purpose and can keep your things dry even if it's raining.
 Thus, check out these Glad Odor Shield Trash bags now!
 A garbage bag would also organize your items and separate your trash.

 Hygiene Kit

-For 12 hours or more, you need to have a hygiene kit that consists of toilet paper, hand sanitizer, napkins (for women), alcohol, mouthwash, toothbrush, toothpaste, soap, comb, and other things.
-This will make you clean and prevent bacteria build-up even if you are out on the road or in the wild.
-For women, you check out this Convenience Kits' Women's Garnier Fructis Travel Kit and for men, try the Premium Travel Kit!
+For 12 hours or more, you need a hygiene kit that consists of toilet paper, hand sanitizer, napkins (for women), alcohol, mouthwash, toothbrush, toothpaste, soap, comb, and other things.
+This will make you clean and prevent bacteria build-up, even on the road or in the wild.
+For women, you can check out Convenience Kits' Women's Garnier Fructis Travel Kit; for men, try the Premium Travel Kit!

 Medication